vipulnaik/diet-exercise-health/profile-information/health-profile.md

 sugary drink) and outside food, my HbA1c was at 5.5, a little below the prediabetic range.

-However, my more recent reading as of June 2021 gives a HbA1c of 5.0, which is far enough away from the prediabetic range.
-This likely reflects improvements to diet (no sugary drinks, and less outside food).
+However, my more recent reading as of June 2021 gives a HbA1c of 5.0.

+My reading in September 2024 came to 5.5.
+However, a note on the Quest Diagnostics website suggested changes to the measurement method that may increase measured HbA1c by up to 0.3 percentage points.

 ### Lipid profile

-I've taken lipid profile measurements starting April 2004, with my most recent measurement being in June 2021 as part of my [2021 blood test plans](../events/2021/2021-blood-test-plans.md).
+I've taken lipid profile measurements starting April 2004, with my most recent measurement being in September 2024 as part of my [2024 blood test plans](../events/2024/2024-blood-test-plans.md).

-Overall, my most recent lipid profile (as of 2021) is close enough to normal, but this is something I need to continue monitoring given family diabetic tendencies.
+Overall, my most recent lipid profile (as of 2024) is close enough to normal, but this is something I need to continue monitoring given family diabetic tendencies.